ros-controls/roadmap/design_drafts/async_controller.md

 This data must be protected by mutexes or similar.
 When new state data is available, the AsyncControllerWrapper will notify the wrapped controller so it is processed on its own thread.

-## Implementation guidelines:
+## Implementation guidelines

 ### Concurrency risks
 The main risk is handling concurrency, since we want to wrap any controller, which was probably not implemented to support concurrent calls to some of its methods.
-The only method of the wrapped controller that we’ll run in a separate thread, is update().
+The only method of the wrapped controller that we’ll run in a separate thread, is `update()`.
 The rest of the method calls will be forwarded from the AsyncControllerWrapper to the wrapped controller in the main thread.
-We must make sure that the asynchronous update() is not being executed when forwarding other methods.
+We must make sure that the asynchronous `update()` is not being executed when forwarding other methods.

-### StateInterfaces and CommandInterfaces
+### `StateInterfaces` and `CommandInterfaces`
-The second risk we want to control, is that our asynchronous controller has access to State and Command Interfaces, and uses them from its own thread, causing for instance concurrent write of a CommandInterface while the Actuator is reading it.
+The second risk we want to control, is that our asynchronous controller has access to `StateInterface` and `CommandInterfaces`, and uses them from its own thread, causing for instance concurrent write of a `CommandInterface` while the Actuator is reading it.

 To avoid this, we can create intermediate Interfaces, stored in the AsyncControllerWrapper, that act as a bridge between the wrapped controller and the real State and Command Interfaces.
-This bridge should allow thread safe data storage, and non blocking operations on the ros_control thread.
+This bridge should allow thread safe data storage, and non blocking operations on the `ros_control` thread.
 Some containers for this purpose exist in: https://github.com/ros-controls/realtime_tools/tree/ros2_devel/include/realtime_tools

 These interfaces should be created on the assign_interfaces method, and removed on the release_interfaces method.
 But at the moment those methods are not virtual.
-I’ll assume they will be changed to virtual, but if that cannot be done for ABI compatibility issues, the same could be done in the on_activate and on_deactivate, although it might be less correct.
+I’ll assume they will be changed to virtual, but if that cannot be done for ABI compatibility issues, the same could be done in the `on_activate` and `on_deactivate`, although it might be less correct.

 Sample implementation (not tested), we create our own State and Command interfaces, and assign them to the wrapped controller.